Many or all companies we feature compensate us. Compensation and editorial

 Sallie Mae offers a graduated repayment period program for borrowers, which is not the same as the graduated repayment option available for federal student loans.

-You also must have one of the following types of Sallie Mae loans to qualify for this program:
+You must have one of the following types of Sallie Mae loans to qualify for this program:

 • Smart Option Student Loan